ZebraDevs/DataServices-JavaScript-SDK/README.md

-Zebra Savanna Data Servcies JavaScript SDK
+Zebra Savanna Data Services JavaScript SDK
 ===================================

 This is the source code for the Savanna JavaScript SDK.